-Gili Lawa - Crystal Bommie is a pinnacle that just breaks the surface off the northern side of the 2 small islets to the north of Komodo main island.
+Gili Lawa - Crystal Bommie is a pinnacle that just breaks the surface off the northern side of the 2 small islets to the north of the main island of Komodo.
 It is another excellent dive site and very similar topographically to the famous GPS Point.

 The reef is packed with bronze and rust coloured sponges and soft tree corals.
 The shallows host thousands of anthias and damselfish, large cuttlefish, pyramid butterflyfish, hawksbill turtles and several red octopus.

 On the north west side of the pinnacle is a submerged mound that rises to 14 metres or so, with a 20 metre deep saddle between the 2.
 Due to the strong easterly currents you'll need to make a quick descent to reach this area in anything other than slack tide conditions but the reward can be worth the effort since there is always great schooling action here.
 There are schools of yellow-ribbon sweetlips, black snappers, bluefin and bigeye trevally, and whitetip reef sharks.